 Get to Know Your Colleagues in Utah!

 Each month the Utah OT Association will be spotlighting a member from a different region in the state.
 If you would like to nominate someone to be spotlighted, please contact your regional representative.
-To comment and congratulate members on their spotlight, go to the Utah Occupational Therapy Association Facebook page.
+To comment and congratulate members on their spotlight, go to the UOTA social media pages (links at the top).

 Click here to view the archive of members from previous years.

 2. What setting do you work in?

 3. How long have you been working in this profession and setting?

 1.5 years as OT, 2 months in EI

 4. What led you to pursue occupational therapy as your profession?

 I always knew I wanted to do something in healthcare.
 When I served a mission for my church I realized how much I love building personal relationships with people and learning about their unique stories.
 Once I heard about OT I felt like it was the perfect combination of the two!